Pastrnak sparks Bruins 5-2 win over Senators

+BOSTON (AP) — It took a while for players from the Boston Bruins and Ottawa to regain their focus after a scary injury to Senators’ forward Scott Sabourin.

+When they did, the Bruins took over late in posting yet another win in their torrid start this season.

-BOSTON (AP) — David Pastrnak had a goal and two assists as the Boston Bruins beat Ottawa 5-2 Saturday night, in a game in which the Senators’ Scott Sabourin was taken to a hospital for evaluation after being taken off on a stretcher.
+David Pastrnak had a goal and two assists as the Bruins beat Ottawa 5-2 Saturday night, in a game in which Sabourin was taken to a hospital for evaluation after being taken off on a stretcher.

 Sabourin was taken from the ice with his head immobilized following a collision with David Backes in which the players’ helmets hit at nearly full speed early in the first period.
 Sabourin gave the crowd a “thumbs up” as he was taken from the arena.

+“You’ve got to try to stay focused, but it’s obviously not easy,” Boston center Patrice Bergeron said.
+“In that moment, your thoughts and prayers are with Scott.
+You hope he’s got a speedy recovery and our side the same thing with Backs.”

-Patrice Bergeron, Brad Marchand, Danton Heinen and Jake DeBrusk also scored for Boston (10-1-2), which has lost just once in regulation this season.
+Brad Marchand, Danton Heinen, Jake DeBrusk and Bergeron also scored for Boston (10-1-2), which has lost just once in regulation.
 The Bruins have won five straight.

 Tuukka Rask made 30 saves for the Bruins, including eight when Boston was short-handed for six straight minutes.